Tensaisenshi/DnD-5th-Edition-Pt-Br/README.md

 If you find a mistake in the translation or have a suggestion of a better term to use somewhere in it you can open a new [*issue*](https://gitlab.com/Caua539/foundryvtt-dnd5e-brazilian-portuguese/issues "issues") or send a message to **Melithian539#0625** at Discord.

-> Updated to work with version 0.5.3 of FoundryVTT and with version 0.86 of the 5th Edition System.
+> Updated to work with version 0.5.5 of FoundryVTT and with version 0.87 of the 5th Edition System.

 ### Installation

+The translation is available in the Add-on Modules list to install with the name `Translation: Brazilian Portuguese for [D&D 5e]`.

+#### Manifest Installation

 In the `Add-On Modules` option click on `Install Module` and place the following link in the field `Manifest URL`

 `https://gitlab.com/Caua539/foundryvtt-dnd5e-brazilian-portuguese/raw/master/dnd5e_pt-BR/module.json`

+#### Manual Installation

-If this option does not work download the [dnd5e_pt-BR.zip](https://gitlab.com/Caua539/foundryvtt-dnd5e-brazilian-portuguese/-/jobs/artifacts/master/raw/dnd5e_pt-BR.zip?job=build "dnd5e_pt-BR.zip") file and extract its contents into the `Data/modules/` folder
+If the above options do not work, download the [dnd5e_pt-BR.zip](https://gitlab.com/Caua539/foundryvtt-dnd5e-brazilian-portuguese/-/jobs/artifacts/master/raw/dnd5e_pt-BR.zip?job=build "dnd5e_pt-BR.zip") file and extract its contents into the `Data/modules/` folder

 Once this is done, enable the module in the settings of the world in which you intend to use it and then change the language in the settings.